-On Earth Day 2021, Red Cross Red Crescent climate strategy ‘for youth by youth’ launched22/04/2021 - by the Climate Centre
+On Earth Day 2021, Red Cross Red Crescent climate strategy ‘for youth by youth’ launched

 The IFRC and its specialist reference centre on climate today launched a new strategy for youth-led climate action, aimed at helping National Societies shape their work on climate and available in English, French, Spanish and Arabic.